-What age should my child have an orthodontic evaluation?
+At what age should my child have an orthodontic evaluation?

-Most of the time treatment is not necessary at age 7, but it gives the parents and dentist time to watch the development of the teeth and jaws and decide on the best mode of treatment.
-When you have time on your side you can plan ahead and prevent the formation of serious orthodontic problems.
+Most of the time, treatment is not necessary at age seven, but it gives the parents and dentist time to watch the development of the teeth and jaws and decide on the best mode of treatment.
+When you have time on your side, you can plan ahead and prevent the development of serious orthodontic problems.

 Why is it important to have orthodontic treatment at a young age?

-After the permanent teeth have erupted, complete braces are placed for final alignment and detailing of the bite.
+After the permanent teeth have appeared, complete braces are placed for final alignment and detailing of the bite.
 The final stage of treatment is quicker and easier on the patient.
-This phase of treatment usually lasts from 12 - 18 months and is not started until all of the permanent teeth are erupted.
+This phase of treatment usually lasts 12 to 18 months and is not begun until all the permanent teeth have erupted.

-Dr. Angela has handpicked only the best orthodontists so rest assured your child’s orthodontic needs will be addressed with great care.
+Dr. Angela has handpicked only the best orthodontists, so rest assured your child’s orthodontic needs will be addressed with great care.